 Apple Macs may be very popular, but publishing with an Apple computer is not so simple.
 The self-publishing industry runs on Microsoft.

-There is little choice, however, as although Apple’s Pages word processor is a great programme for writing and creating, when a file is exported from Pages to Word file format, it is full of code, which causes formatting and font problems when processed by KDP or Smashwords.
+There is little choice, however, as although Apple’s Pages word processor is a great programme for writing and creating, when a file is exported from Pages to Word file format, it is full of code, which can cause formatting and font problems when processed by KDP or Smashwords.

-Over the years, I have tried a number of word processors for publishing with an Apple, and none have been successful.
+Over the years, I have tried a number of word processors for publishing with an Apple, and none have been fully successful.

 This included Open Office and Google Docs.

-The only sure way I have found to create a clean error free e-book file for electronic publishing on an Apple Macbook computer is by using Microsoft Word.
+The only sure way I have found to create a clean error free e-book file for electronic publishing on an Apple MacBook computer is by using Microsoft Word.

 This same file can also be used for KDP.
-Another copy needs to be made and then saved in .docx format, which can be used with Calibre to create epub and mobi e-book files.
+Another copy needs to be made and then saved in .docx format, which can be used with Calibre to create epub and .mobi e-book files.

 If you are planning on writing e-books on your Macbook, using Microsoft Word from the outset will help avoid a lot of problems when it comes time to publish.